 Tip: Take advantage of any free match to a 401(k) provided by an employer to prioritize your retirement savings.
 Then, explore 529 plans, offered in most states, which provide tax benefits for college savings.
 Remember, you can help cover part or all of your child’s college expenses and debt if you have the extra income or savings beyond what is needed for your personal goals, but first, make sure it won’t affect your retirement planning and saving.

-Your investment strategies will likely be different based on your age your goals.
+Your investment strategies will likely be different based on your age and your goals.
 Changing your investment strategy based on emotion can hurt your returns.
 Research shows that most investors who try to time the market in response to short-term swings do poorly, and their portfolios would have performed better if they had followed a consistent plan.
 Most investors won’t ever outperform an applicable index and the average investor usually lags behind an index by several percentage points.
 4

 Tip: Recognize that many people experience a psychological effect known as loss aversion: We tend to have stronger feelings about the risk of losing money than we do about the prospect of gaining it.5 This could make an investor over-invest or scale back their investments as markets rise or fall.
 Consider crafting a long-term strategy with a financial professional that you can stick to.